 Crohn's disease is associated with increased incidence of oxalate kidney stones.
 Normally, oxalate is bound to calcium and excreted in the urine.
 In Crohn's disease, malabsorption leads to excess lipids in the intestines that bind calcium causing the concentration of unbound oxalate to increase.
-This results in increased absorption of oxalate and the formation of oxalate kidney stones.
+This results in increased intestinal absorption of oxalate into the bloodstream, and thereafter the formation of oxalate kidney stones.

 Ankylosing spondylitis is a chronic inflammatory disease of the axial skeleton that mainly affects the joints in the spine and sacroiliac joint in the pelvis.
 Prolonged inflammation can lead to eventual fusion of the spine, a condition called "bamboo spine" due to its appearance on radiographs.
 Ankylosing spondylitis is an associated extraintestinal manifestation of Crohn's disease.